 Physical Therapy Guide to Shoulder Dislocation: Treatment After Surgery

 Dislocations are among the most common traumatic injuries affecting the shoulder.
 Because the shoulder is the most mobile joint in the body and has such a wide range of motion, it is the joint most likely to dislocate.
 A dislocation is the separation of 2 bones where they meet at a joint.
 Athletes, nonathletes, children, and adults can all dislocate their shoulders.
 Dislocations can occur during contact sports and everyday accidents, such as falls.
 Depending on the severity of your injury, your age, and your activity level, surgery may be needed to address the damage to the shoulder when it dislocates.
-Please see the Physical Therapist’s Guide to Shoulder Dislocation for more details about the injury and rehabilitation, if surgery is not required.
+Please see the Physical Therapy Guide to Shoulder Dislocation: Overview for more details about the injury and rehabilitation, if surgery is not required.

 This Guide describes how physical therapists help individuals restore movement, strength, and function following surgery for a dislocated shoulder.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 When a shoulder is damaged by an injury causing dislocation, surgery may be required.
 The orthopedic surgeon will suture and repair the damaged tissue to restore the structural integrity of the joint and stabilize the shoulder.

 Following shoulder stabilization surgery, your arm will be placed in a sling, usually for 4 to 6 weeks.
 During this time, you will not be allowed to use your arm for everyday activities.